lmondada/dphil-thesis/content/02_quantum/02_basics.md

 weight = 2
 +++

-The most widespread computational model in quantum computing -- and arguably its simplest -- is built on the qubit abstraction.
+The most widespread computational model in quantum computing---and arguably its simplest---is built on the qubit abstraction.
 As its name suggests, it is the quantum analogue of the classical bit i.e. a value that can take the values `0` or `1`.